 eHerkenning is a personal login method that allows you to act on behalf of an organisation.

-If you are not registered in the Dutch Trade Register (KvK) as an independently authorised representative, we must confirm that you have permission to apply for and use eHerkenning.
+If you are not registered in the Dutch Trade Register (KvK) as an independently authorised representative, additional confirmation is required that you have permission to apply for and use eHerkenning.

 The Letter of Authorisation ensures that: